xlcnd/isbnlib/docs/devs.rst

     $ pip search isbnlib

-for a nice formated report!
+for a nice formatted report!